 Do you know the difference between contingency reserves and operating funds?

-Operating funds are funds that our property management and real estate business uses to pay for our business.
+Operating funds are funds that our real estate brokerage uses to fund our business.
 Operating funds are our money.
-In contrast, escrow funds are different.
+But, escrow funds are different.
 Escrow funds are monies that Nesbitt Realty is holding on behalf of tenants, landlords, buyers and sellers.
 Escrow funds are not our money, but they are monies that we are trusted to safeguard.
 At any given time, Nesbitt Realty has hundreds of thousands of dollars in escrow accounts.

 Contingency reserve is a special type of escrow.

-A contingency reserve account is money that is held in escrow to pay for maintenance and other incidentals that occur during property management.
-Although the money is in our escrow account, the money belongs to the property owner.
-If the property management ends, that money is promptly returned to the property owner.
+A contingency reserve account is money that is held in escrow to pay for repairs and other incidentals that occur during property management.
+Although the money is in our escrow account, the money belongs to the real estate investor.
+When the property management ends, that money is promptly returned to the real estate investor.

 When a repair bill arises we use money in the contingency reserve account to pay that bill.
 When bills are paid in this manner the account is depleted.
 When the account is missing funds, at the end of the month when new rents are paid, Nesbitt Realty replenishes the count with money withheld from this rent.
 As property managers, Nesbitt Realty prepares a statement each month to show if/when money is depleted and how/when money is replenished into the contingency reserve account.